P3D-Legacy/P3D-Legacy/README.md

 To build the game, you can either use the publish tool in Visual Studio or Dotnet CLI.

-Dotnet CLI: `dotnet publish -c Release -r win-x64 -o bin/win-x64 --self-contained`
+Dotnet CLI (Windows x64): `dotnet publish -c Release -r win-x64 -o bin/win-x64 --self-contained`

+This game only supports windows for now due to Windows Form usage.
+Trimming is disabled due to it as well.
+AOT compilation is also not possible due to refelction usage.

 # Classified information